-On the other hand, if you are lighter, a medium-firm mattress topper might be the best call as it’s going to provide you with proper spine alignment while keeping your bed incredibly comfortable.
+On the other hand, if you are lighter, a medium-firm mattress topper might be the best call, as it’s going to provide you with proper spine alignment while keeping your bed comfortable.
 You want to avoid using overly soft mattress toppers as they are unlikely to provide your back with the necessary support, regardless of your weight or the location of your back pain.

 Need more info?
 Learn how to choose the right thickness of a mattress topper.

 The density is also going to determine the overall effectiveness of the topper.

 The density of different pads starts as low as about 2 pounds per cubic foot (PCF).
-The most common options on the market provide densities of between 2 and 3 PCF.
+The most common options on the market provide densities between 2 and 3 PCF.

-What is more, this type of density will properly distribute the entire weight of your body, hence relieving pressure points like your hips.
+This density range offers a balance of spinal support, comfort, and durability.
+What is more, this type of density can best properly distribute the entire weight of your body, hence relieving pressure points like your hips.

 If you are shopping online, though, we also encourage you to check out customer reviews to find out whether other customers had any issues with the product sizing.
 This would quickly enable you to determine whether or not it’s the right call.

 If you have back pain, you also want to be on the lookout for words like “contouring” and “pressure relief” when shopping for a mattress topper.
 A contouring mattress topper will mold itself to the shape of your body.

 Memory foam mattress toppers are famous for doing this, giving sleepers that classic “hug-like” feeling.
 In this way, your spine is more likely to find proper alignment– as in, about the same position it is in when you’re standing up straight– and your hips and shoulders may feel better supported and cushioned.